Get PulmCCM’s Weekly Email Update

 Obese Patients May be Malnourished, Too

-Obesity appears to be protective during critical illness, but this might only be the case for patients who eat a relatively nutritious diet.
+Obesity appears to be protective during critical illness, but this effect is poorly understood.
 Obese people who eat nutrient-poor diets may have protein malnutrition, and limited evidence suggests malnourished obese people are at increased risk for death during critical illness compared to healthy-weight people.
-Nutrition should not be withheld from obese people during critical illness under the premise that they have adequate reserves.
+Nutrition should not be withheld from obese people during critical illness under the premise that they have "adequate reserves."

 McClave SA et al. Feeding the critically ill patient.
 Crit Care Med.
 2014 Dec;42(12):2600-10.